rufuspollock-okfn/facetview/README.rst

 Demo
 ====

-See http://okfnlabs.org/facetview/ or just take a look at index.html (if you have the source).
+See http://okfnlabs.org/facetview/ or if you have the source just take a look at index.html or simple.html

 Status